Smartphones are great.

 The only problem?

-We’ve gotten so used to being glued to our smartphones that our reliance on these devices could be having a negative impact on our health.
+We’ve gotten so used to being glued to our smartphones that our reliance on these devices could be having a negative impact on our health because phone is harmful.
 If you’re one of the millions of people today that has problems with insomnia or damaged sleep, then your smartphone could be the cause.

 A big reason for the nighttime phone habit is anxiety.
 We escape into our devices to avoid the common nighttime flurry of negative thoughts that can keep us up.
 This is deceiving since one issue of anxious feelings at night now turns into two problems a negative phone habit + anxious feelings.
 You haven’t solved your initial problem with your phone, on the contrary, you form a dependency on your device at night making your initial anxiety well up inside.
 Eventually, like a dam bursting from overpressure, the phone will not be enough to hide the anxiety at night and your left to deal with two separate and more pronounced issues.